Women’s Health at Langley Physio

 What to expect:

-Pelvic floor conditions are very personal, and often sensitive issues to talk about.
-For some, there can be physical or emotional trauma associated with the condition.
 Your therapist will always create a safe, caring, and professional environment.
 Your therapist will respect your journey to health, and invite good communication with you to ensure any physical or emotional difficulties with your therapy are being addressed.